Funded Groups

 Missoula Valley Water Quality District

-Years Funded: 2021, 2022, 2023, 2024, 2025
+Years Funded: 2021, 2022, 2023, 2024, 2025, 2026

 The Missoula Valley Water Quality District works with a group of volunteers to monitor the water quality of tributaries near Missoula.
 Past efforts have been directed at streams that were identified as impaired.
-Funding from MMW in 2025 is allowing the group to gather more water quality data.
+Funding from MMW in 2026 is allowing the group to gather more water quality data.

 Rock Creek Watershed Group and Carbon County Resource Council

-Years Funded: 2022, 2023, 2024, 2025
+Years Funded: 2022, 2023, 2024, 2025, 2026

 MMW is Supporting Rock Creek Watershed Group and the Carbon County Resource Council in their efforts to monitor the Rock Creek watershed.
 The group is collecting baseline data to understand the effects of increased development and agriculture use on the water quality of the stream.
-Funding in 2025 is supporting the costs of laboratory analyses.
+Funding in 2026 is supporting the costs of laboratory analyses.

 Stillwater Valley Watershed Council

 Officially formed in 2010 by local grassroots volunteers with a passion for ensuring the Stillwater Valley remain a pristine watershed, the SVWC aims to maintain the rural quality of life for those who have been lucky enough to have discovered its beauty and benefit to the soul.
-MMW will be providing support for Stillwater Valley Watershed Council’s year-round water quality monitoring efforts for a second season.
+MMW will be providing support for Stillwater Valley Watershed Council’s year-round water quality monitoring efforts for a third season.

 Students in Action